| Vintage LuggageWE

 finding an experienced and respected dealer whose integrity

+is established.
 Some items might bear both a manufacturers and retailers

 label, and indeed some retailers had their own manufacturing